Good Academic Standing

 Our collegiate unit requires students to maintain a cumulative University GPA of at least a 2.00 and to earn a term GPA of at least 2.00 each semester.
 Students' records are reviewed after each term.
 Students who do not maintain Good Academic Standing may be placed on Probation.

-All probationary students should talk with an academic advisor within our Advising & Academic Services to determine an individual plan for improvement.
+All students experiencing academic struggles can schedule a meeting with an academic advisor within our Advising & Academic Services to determine an individual plan for improvement and receive support.
 Students are also encouraged to consider utilizing the Free, Caring and Confidential Counseling through the UMD Health Services.
 For additional resources and support, please see our Student Success page.

 Academic Warning (Hold: PW)